alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 2. write your SQL queries
 3. run forest run...

 No annotations, no mapping (except if you want to use JPA), easily to test.
-The power of the database query language is yours and whinstone give to you **yours plain java objects with automatic bind to input parameters and result set output**.
+The power of the database query language is yours and `whinstone` gives to you **the plain java objects with automatic bind to input parameters and result set output**, reducing a boilerplate of code to set JDBC parameters and resultset *getters*.

 ### Requirements